About Roger the Scholar

 (Roger Robinson MA, PhD Cambridge.
 Emeritus professor, Victoria University of Wellington)

-After a PhD and some publications on Henry Fielding, my teaching led to research into nineteenth-century novelists, and eventually some of my most significant published work was on Thomas Hardy and Samuel Butler.
+After a PhD and some publications on Henry Fielding, my teaching led to research into nineteenth-century novelists, and eventually some of my most significant published work was on Thomas Hardy, Samuel Butler, and H.G.
+Wells.
 Working in New Zealand took me into that country's literature, with international publications on Katherine Mansfield, Ian Cross, Patricia Grace, Julius Vogel, and Butler, and in the 1990s the major commitment of editing and contributing extensively to The Oxford Companion to New Zealand Literature.
 A visit to the South Pacific on educational business led to interest in the literature of that region, with work on Albert Wendt, Alistair te Ariki Campbell, and other indigenous writers, culminating in Robert Louis Stevenson: His Best Pacific Writings.
-My last years of teaching produced exciting new work (still in progress) on "Journalism and Literature" and enabled me to bring together several decades' interest in "Utopias, Imagined Worlds and Satiric Fantasies."
+My last years of teaching produced exciting new work on "Journalism and Literature" and enabled me to bring together several decades' interest in "Utopias, Imagined Worlds and Satiric Fantasies."
+Since retirement, I've continued to do scholarly work as occasion arises, most recently (May 2013) a major presentation at the Samuel Butler Project at St John's College, Cambridge, as well as literary reviews.

 At greater length: